Help when living with a disability

 Special Disability Allowance

 The Special Disability Allowance may help with the costs of visiting your partner if they’re in hospital (for at least 13 weeks) or getting the Residential Care Subsidy.
-You must be on a benefit to get this allowance of $38.28 a week (as at 1 April 2014), which is paid with your benefit.
+You must be on a benefit or pension to get this allowance of $38.48 a week as at 1 April 2015), which is paid with your benefit or pension.

 We also have the Modification Grant for people with disabilities that helps with the costs of special equipment you may need at work, or changes to your workplace so it’s easier for you to work.
 To get the Modification Grant you must have a disability that’s likely to last at least six months.